braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

   {% tab Android %}
 __Android Push__

 You do not need to request permission to send push notifications to Android users.
 As the user has not explicitly requested to receive push, Braze will not automatically [update the user's opt-in state]({{ site.baseurl }}/developer_guide/rest_api/user_data/#braze-user-profile-fields).
-Upon a user’s first session on Android, Braze will automatically request a new token and upon successfully receiving an update the user’s push enabled state.
+Upon a user’s first session on Android, Braze will automatically request a new token and upon successfully receiving that token, an update to the user’s push enabled state will happen.
 At this point, a user has push enabled at both the app-level and the device-level.

 If the user disables push, Braze will mark them as foreground push disabled no longer attempt to send them push messages.
 The filter `Push Enabled` will result in `false` for this user.
 You may continue to send background (silent) push notifications with the segmenting filter `Background Push Enabled = true`.